 Q. Do I have to attend Dragon Welcome Week?A. No, Dragon Welcome Week is not mandatory, but strongly suggested.
 Attending Welcome Week allows new students an opportunity to familiarize themselves with campus and the resources available before the school year begins.
 Orientation is free and filled with fun and crazy events!

-Dragon Welcome Week packets will be sent out over the course of a few days.
+Q. I haven't received any information about Dragon Welcome Week yet, what should I do?A. Dragon Welcome Week packets will be sent out over the course of a few days during the summer.
 If you haven't gotten yours, it's probably on the way!

-For a less stressful transition, we recommend you have most, if not all, of your paperwork done before arriving to campus.
-This means applying for Financial Aid (see below) and/or squaring away your payment with the Business Office for the upcoming semester.
+Q. What should I have done before Dragon Welcome Week?A. For a less stressful transition, we recommend you have most, if not all, of your paperwork done before arriving to campus.
+This means applying for Financial Aid (see below) and/or squaring away your payment with Business Services for the upcoming semester.
 We also encourage you to reserve your books online.
 To do so, visit their website or purchase them in the bookstore prior to the week before classes.
 The bookstore is busy during this time, and it can save you money, time, trouble, and headache if you get them early.
 If you plan to park on campus, the Parking Office asks that you reserve your permit online at least 24 hours before pick up.
 To do so, visit their website.

 Q. What events are going on during Dragon Welcome Week?A. We have many events going on to keep students busy and engaged during Welcome Week.
 Click here to see the schedule for the entire weekend.